Paley Park: Establishment of the park

 A privately owned public space, Paley Park was financed by the William S. Paley Foundation and was named by Paley for his father, Samuel Paley.
 A plaque near the entrance reads: "This park is set aside in memory of Samuel Paley, 1875–1963, for the enjoyment of the public."
+The Paley Center for Media was originally located next to Paley Park in the 17 storey office building at One East 53rd Street.